 Your $3,000 loss can be used to offset your W-2 income.
 So instead of being taxed on $60,000, you’d be taxed on just $57,000.

 This is why business write-offs are so important.
-Not only can they reduce your self-employment taxes, but generating a loss can improve your overall tax situation as well.
+Not only can they reduce your self-employment taxes, but a loss can help your overall tax situation as well.

 Most freelancers and independent contractors consistently overpay on taxes because they don’t claim all of their write-offs.
-That’s why Keeper Tax was founded: to help gig workers and self-employed people maximize their savings.
-The app is designed to scan your transactions and automatically find every eligible write-off before you file.
+That’s why Keeper was founded: to help gig workers and self-employed people find their write-offs.
+The app is designed to scan your transactions and help you identify eligible transactions.